Advanced driver-assistance system: Insurance and economic impact

 With the technology embedded in autonomous vehicles, these self-driving cars are able to distribute data if a car crash occurs.
 This, in turn, will invigorate the claims administration and their operations.
 Fraud reduction will also disable any fraudulent staging of car crashes by recording the car's monitoring of every minute on the road.
-ADAS is expected to streamline the insurance industry and its economic efficiency with capable technology to fight off fraudulent human behavior.
+ADAS are expected to streamline the insurance industry and its economic efficiency with capable technology to fight off fraudulent human behavior.
 In September 2016, the NHTSA published the Federal Automated Vehicles Policy, which describes the U.S. Department of Transportation's policies related to highly automated vehicles (HAV) which range from vehicles with ADAS features to autonomous vehicles.